 Wherever you are in life.
 Self awareness is an essential tool.
 Look at where you are.
 At who you are.
 Is there more of your potential that you can achieve ?

 You’re good enough.
 You don’t need to resent or be complacent of who you are right now.
-Regardless of how shitty it may seem right now.
+Regardless of how shitty it may seem at the moment.

 Guilt and resentment won’t help you.
 You need to accept, embrace and be kind to you at all times.
 Follow the vision you have for a better self.
-Nurture the good in you for it will grow.
+Nurture the good in you, for it will grow if you do.

 Leave attachment aside.
 Your vision serves as a pin on a map.
 Not the be-all and end-all.
 Happier people achieve more.
-Learn to enjoy the journey and feeling like shit till you reached a certain outcome.
+Learn to enjoy the journey.

-Visualize and visualize more of the person you want to be.
+Visualise and visualise more of the person you want to be.
 Nurture this image then let go.
 Do not get attached.
-Stay present and with consistent steps in the right direction your vision will be become more tangible.
+Stay present and with consistent steps in the right direction your vision will become more tangible.